-Landscape - The site is reasonably well contained being enclosed to the west with a strong tree belt and adjacent to existing built form to the east but is exposed to the north from wider views.
-Existing hedgerow boundaries would provide screening of development which can be supplemented with new landscaping to the north.
+Landscape - The site is reasonably well contained being enclosed to the east and west with existing properties.
+The existing roadside hedgerow could be retained, subject to visibility splays being unaffected and a new hedgerow along the arbitrary northern boundary could provide adequate screening of the development.
 The site is well related to the built form of the village and could be seen as a continuation in the linear settlement pattern along this section of Stratford Road.